zulip/zulip/docs/testing/typescript.md

 ## Type checking

-TypeScript types are checked primarily via `webpack`, so you'll see typing errors in red in your `run-dev.py` console as you do development.

-TODO: Document command for running the type check manually.
+TypeScript types are checked by the TypeScript compiler, `tsc`, which is run as part of our [lint checks](linters.html).
+You can run the compiler yourself with `tools/run-tsc`, which will check all the TypeScript files once, or `tools/run-tsc --watch`, which will continually recheck the files as you edit them.

 ## Linting and style